sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > you might need more than one token).
 >
 > You'll probably notice the other words next to Speed on your character
-> sheet, "Wealth" and "Equip".
+> sheet, "Wealth" and "Pack".
 Tokens placed on these spots can be used
 > with the "Good Thing I Brought..." or "Shop / Procure" moves.
 They're
 > not necessary when starting out, but you can have a look at the Player's
 > Guide to find out more.